victoresque/pytorch-template/README.md

 This project is licensed under the MIT License.
 See  LICENSE for more details

 ## Acknowledgments
-This project is heavily inspired by the project [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95), be sure to star it!
+This project is inspired by the project [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95)